-I read a lot of books (Caroline Myss stands out for me), saw counsellors, started keeping a regular diary, made sure I meditated daily, sought a deeper connection with my life and those around me; in short, I chose a somewhat difficult path, but one I am convinced needs addressing if one is to have the best chance of recovering.
+I read a lot of books (Caroline Myss stands out for me), saw counsellors, started keeping a regular diary, made sure I meditated daily, and sought a deeper connection with my life and those around me; in short, I chose a somewhat difficult path, but one I am convinced needs addressing if one is to have the best chance of recovering.

-For me, that is a continuous process, and is just as relevant now as it was when diagnosed.
+For me, that is a continuous process and is just as relevant now as it was when diagnosed.
 There are other things too.